 Students can get deals that others would miss, such as free Amazon Prime for six months (followed by 50 percent off a membership), unlimited Washington Post digital access, and discounts from many popular clothes shops.
 On the other hand, here are the things senior citizens get for free or discounted.

 For starters, bring in your own cup for a discount.
 Resourceful types can save on iced lattes by ordering a double shot of espresso over ice and filling the cup with milk from the bar.
 If you buy ground Starbucks coffee at grocery stores, check for a code on the bag and enter it to your Starbucks account online to earn free refills or drinks.
 These are some other things Starbucks employees won’t tell you.

 Groupon offers significant discounts on work such as teeth whitening, root canals, and crowns.
 Investigate a dental price club or discount plan at dentalplans.com, which can help if you anticipate work that goes beyond the scope of the twice-yearly checkups many insurers cover.
 You pay a yearly fee—up to a couple of hundred dollars—then the plan’s discounted rate per visit.
-These are the 16 questions that could save you money on medicine.

 Check prices online.
 Sites like cars.com allow you to search in your zip code with a variety of criteria to get a great deal—or at least have a bargaining chip when it comes to squaring off with a dealer.
 Now that you’ve got the car, make sure you’re not making one of these 7 expensive car maintenance mistakes.

 Head over to renttherunway.com, where you can rent designer gowns for reasonable prices—you can even rent two sizes at once, for no additional charge.